CERTUNLP/NgenBundle/Resources/views/ExternalIncident/Report/Markdown/template.md

 ### [derivated_problem_content]
 ### Related issues
-The *host* under you'r administration could be used to perform attacks, such as ...
+The *host* under your administration could be used to perform attacks, such as ...
 ### [/derivated_problem_content]